DC activist groups primed for Nov. 3 and whatever follows

 Her group was rehearsing “election meltdown simulations” that include indefinitely occupying certain public spaces and rushing to intervene in attempts to intimidate voters at polling places or seize ballots.

-A recent training session for demonstrators led by BLM emphasized personal safety: Enter a protest with a trusted crew of friends; always look for a safe exit route; be aware of whether you’re standing on public, private or federal land; and know your rights in each case.
+A recent training session for demonstrators led by BLM emphasized personal safety: Enter a protest with a trusted crew of friends; always look for a safe exit route; be aware of whether you’re standing on public, private or federal land; and know your rights in each case; drink plenty of water.

-One slide advised participants that if a protestor is physically attacked, they should “totally surround person being attacked and absorb them back into the crowd.”
+One slide advised participants that if a protestor is physically attacked, other demonstrators should “totally surround person being attacked and absorb them back into the crowd.”

-Maintaining communication is a high priority, with many activists fearing that Facebook and Twitter might shut down and embracing encrypted messaging apps like Signal and Telegram.
+Maintaining communication is a high priority, with many activists fearing that Facebook and Twitter might shut down and embracing encrypted messaging apps such as Signal and Telegram.

 Organizers are also preparing rapid-reaction forces to respond to a variety of scenarios ranging from an extended Supreme Court standoff to Trump declaring victory despite official results and summoning supporters and militias to the capital.

 “Everyone is focused on Nov.
-3 and mobilizing for that,” said Bethlehem Yirga of the Palm Collective, a racial justice group that formed this summer.
+3 and mobilizing for that,” said Bethlehem Yirga of the Palm Collective, a racial justice group that formed over the summer.
 “We’re preparing as many people as possible.”

-Downtown businesses are already boarding up their windows in anticipation, and Police Chief Peter Newsham promised Thursday that his “entire police department” would be working on Election Day.
-There are dozens of overlapping law enforcement agencies that control certain landmarks and public spaces.
+Downtown businesses are already boarding up their windows in anticipation, and Police Chief Peter Newsham promised Thursday that his entire department would be working on Election Day.
+In Washington, dozens of overlapping law enforcement agencies control certain landmarks and public spaces.

+Police officials have restricted the days officers can take off around the election and have spent tens of thousands of dollars on chemical irritants and other less-than-lethal riot-control munitions after much of the agency’s stockpile was depleted this summer.

+Mayor Muriel Bowser said she had not decided whether to use National Guard troops for election-related violence, though some troops still remain activated amid the coronavirus pandemic.

 Demonstrators are gearing up for potential violence, especially after June, when Trump used federal law enforcement to clear the plaza outside the White House that had been filled with peaceful protesters.

 “The police are readying for battle.
-We should be very clear about that,” said April Goggans, a core organizer with the local Black Lives Matter affiliate during an Oct.
+We should be very clear about that,” April Goggans, a core organizer with the local Black Lives Matter affiliate, said during an Oct.
 26 online training session.

 At the moment, Bloch said her training priorities are “street smarts and street safety” as well as maintaining public unity.
-She feels that marches are “easily ignored,” while long-term occupations can be a tremendous drain on resources.
+She said marches are “easily ignored,” while long-term occupations can be a tremendous drain on resources.
 She counsels groups not to waste time and energy “arguing about different tactics.”

 Bloch’s organization, Beautiful Trouble, has set up a “resistance hotline” for groups seeking support.
 She said “two-thirds of the work should happen before” the actual protest.
 She believes local activists stand ready to “completely interrupt ordinary life, if that’s what we need to do.”